 - The turtle shell is made of keratin, which is the same material that our fingernails are made of.

-- Sea turtles will swim miles to return to the location where they were born to lay their eggs.
+- Sea turtles return to the location where they were born to lay their eggs.

 - Sea turtle babies will hatch at night and look for the light of the moon as a guide to lead them to the water.